nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * Adding and designing a help window to show the user a list of commands
 * Adding the auto-complete feature to the command box

-Amongst these changes, we had the hardest time redesigning the `Person` model, as we have encountered various bugs after we have modified it to include additional fields, in the end we took many hours to fix more than 200 test cases related to it.
+Amongst these changes, we had the hardest time redesigning the `Person` model, as we encountered various bugs after we had modified it to include additional fields, thus in the end we took many hours to fix more than 200 test cases related to it.
-Due to our iterative approach, we had to redesign other features to fit the needs of a redesigned `Person` model, which took quite a few iterations before we got it to a point where we felt comfortable with it.
+Due to our iterative approach, we had to redesign other features to fit the needs of a redesigned `Person` model, which took quite a few iterations.